Medical Care for Birds and Exotic Animals

 Necropsy

-The loss of a companion animal can cause a strong emotional response, one that may interfere with objective decision-making.
-Under certain circumstances, a veterinarian may recommend a necropsy to determine the cause of death, or the state of the animal prior to his death.
-This is particularly important when there is a risk of contagious disease and that there has been contact with other animals.
+The loss of a pet can cause a strong emotional response, one that may interfere with objective decision-making.
+Under certain circumstances, a veterinarian may recommend a necropsy to determine the cause of death, or the state of the animal prior to its death.
+This is particularly important when there is a risk of contagious disease and there has been contact with other animals.
 However, the interest of a necropsy is not only clinical: the grieving process can be made easier to bear when the cause of death is known.
-It is possible to return the animal to the owner following a necropsy to allow cremation or burial.
+It is possible to return the animal’s body to the owner following a necropsy to allow cremation or burial.
 This last step is also important for the grieving process, and it is encouraged.

 Non-surgical medical procedures